uzairali37/DNSC-LAB-Assignment/README.md

 # Design
 According to the assignment requirements.
 I have created one disposable vagrant file to fulfill the desired requirements.
-Design is very simple; there are six linux virtual machines, we have configured them with the help of vagrant as  two routers, one OpenVswitch and Three hosts.
-One host is acting like a Web Server.
+Design is very simple; there are six Linux virtual machines, we have configured them with the help of vagrant as two routers, one OpenVswitch, and Three hosts.
+One host is acting as a Web Server.

 Host-A and Host-B are on different networks:

-Host-A  Network and Required addresses are: 119.
-We have more usable ip addresses that can be used in futur.
+Host-A Network and Required addresses are 119.
+We have more usable IP addresses that can be used in the future.

 - Network ID: 172.16.8.0
 - Subnet Mask: 255.255.252.0
 - Broadcast Address: 172.16.11.255
 - IP address range: 172.16.8.1 - 172.16.11.254

-Host-B  Network and Required addresses are: 513.
-We have more usable ip addresses that can be used in futur.
+Host-B Network and Required addresses are 513.
+We have more usable IP addresses that can be used in the future.

 - Network ID: 172.16.12.0
 - Subnet Mask: 255.255.252.0
 - Broadcast Address: 172.16.15.255
 - IP address range: 172.16.12.1 - 172.16.15.254

-Host-C  Network and Required addresses are: 271.
+Host-C Network and Required addresses are 271.
 Here we have less usable Ip addresses, but we can use a different network.
 But for test purposes use this network.

 - Network ID: 172.16.2.0
 - Subnet Mask: 255.255.255.0